Raed Al Kontar

 Education

-- Ph.D, Industrial and Systems Engineering, University of Wisconsin-Madison, Sept.
-2018
+• Ph.D, Industrial and Systems Engineering, University of Wisconsin Madison, July 2018

 Latest News

-- Our recent NIH grant was featured on the National Library of Medicine’s Youtube Channel: Check out the Video
+• 2022: Our recent NIH grant was featured on the National Library of Medicine’s Youtube channel: check out the video

 Group

-- A critical change is happening in today’s Internet of Things (IoT).
-The computational power at the edge device is steadily increasing.
-AI chips are rapidly infiltrating the market.
+• A critical change is happening in today’s Internet of Things (IoT).
+The computational power at the edge devices is steadily increasing.
 Mobile phones’ processing power is becoming comparable to laptops available for everyday use.
-Tesla’s autopilot system has 150 million times more computing power than Apollo 11, and small local computers such as Raspberry Pis have become commonplace in manufacturing systems.
-This change opens a new paradigm of data analytics within IoT.
-More specifically, with the availability of some computing resources at each client, clients can execute small computations locally, instead of sharing all raw data to a central cloud, and then only share the minimum information needed to collaboratively extract knowledge and build smart analytics while keeping their personal data stored locally.
-This paradigm shift sets forth many intrinsic advantages, including privacy, cost-effectiveness, diversity, fairness, and reduced computation and latency, among many others.
+Powerful AI chips now drive autopilot systems for new electric vehicles, and small local computers such as Raspberry Pis have become commonplace in manufacturing systems.
+This change opens a new paradigm of data analytics within IoT that exploits edge compute resources to distribute model learning and process more of the client’s data where it is created; at the edge.

 Publications